Graffiti Enforcement at He Mni Can-Barn Bluff

 Graffiti Policy on the Bluff

-Council members voted unanimously on September 10 to prohibit paint or graffiti on the western rock face of He Mni Can- Barn Bluff.
+Council members voted unanimously on September 10, 2018, to prohibit paint or graffiti on the western rock face of He Mni Can [Heh-Meh-NEE-Cha] - Barn Bluff.
 The City already has a graffiti policy that covers all public and private property, and the Council simply recommitted to enforcing the law, including at that particular spot.
 According to the current policy, graffiti is defined as “any writing, printing, mark, sign, symbol, figure, design, inscription, or other drawing scratched, scrawled, printed, drawn, or otherwise placed on any natural edifice, surface of a building, wall, sidewalk, sign, phone pole or train pole or any permanent structure on public or private property which has the effect of defacing the property.”

 For decades the graffiti policy has covered privately owned property like homes, garages, and businesses, and publicly owned property such as signs, benches, park pavilions, and other bluff walls.
-However, for almost 60 years the City has not actively enforced the policy on this particular rock wall.
-That now will change.
+However, for almost 60 years the City did not actively enforced the policy on this particular rock wall.
+That has now changed.

 Police will start enforcing park hours on the bluff, as well.
 The bluff closes at 10:30 p.m.
 This rule covers all City parks, including bluff parks like He Mni Can-Barn Bluff.